nickserv/danamccurdy.com/_posts/2019-07-05-me-and-my-ego.md

 It is a snake of thought
 eating its own tail,
 a loop to nowhere,
-drawing its life
+maintaining its power
-from my attention
+as long as I feed it
-and concern.
+with my attention and concern.